tejavardhan8978/Application/docs/specification/Implementation.md

 1) Go to the recipe table view
 2) Select a recipe by double clicking it
 3) Press the check ingredients on the middle left
-4) view how much are currently in the inventory and how much are needed.
+4) view how much are currently in the inventory and if all ingredients are in stock at the moment.

+## View Ingredient details screen
+### Process
+1) To view the full details of an ingredient, double click on an ingredient from the ingredient table.

+## View Recipe details screen
+### Process
+1) To view the full details of a recipe, double click on a recipe from the ingredient table.